Le pas d'acier (Prokofiev): Origin

 The original scenario was titled Ursignol, and was approved by Diaghilev in the autumn of 1925.
 It appears however that over the next two years the story-line was changed, against Yakulov's wishes, as Diaghilev made preparations for the first production.
 The original scenario was rooted in scenes of Soviet life, of which Yakulov had experience (but the émigrés Prokofiev and Diaghilev did not), involving speculators, sailors and workers, and with scenes in a station, a market and a factory, centered on life in the early Soviet Union.
 The factory scene features machines and sprocketed wheels as the setting for a danced romance between a sailor and a young girl worker.

+It is interesting that in the factory scene the chromatic ostinato figure of the viola is nearly the same as the one of Mosolov's contemporary "Iron Foundry".

 Premiere

 Although no record of the choreography of the eventual 1927 production has survived, it is clear from the comments of critics that the scenario had been altered from the original so as to include scenes of Russian folklore, which were a typical element of Ballets Russes productions.
 With choreography by Léonide Massine, the Ballets Russes premiered the work in Paris at the Théâtre Sarah-Bernhardt on June 7, 1927.
 Critical reaction was extremely mixed.
 The critic André Levinson wrote:In this architectural decor agitates a poor drama, undecided between enthusiasm for Bolshevism and bitter irony.
 Only the musician was carried away in depth by the material – for the rest, is it a homage or a parody?
 Is it for real or cynical derision?
 Must one laugh or cry?
 Neither one nor the other, it seems to me, the superficial eccentricity conceals the pain of a fundamental emptiness and a dishonest conception.

 Richard Taruskin notes that Igor Stravinsky, (from whose Rite of Spring Taruskin claims the Le pas d'acier "poached a bit"), "declared that it made him ill."

 Wilhelm Furtwangler conducted a suite from the ballet in concert with the Vienna Philharmonic in 1929.